Fozzy Group

-Fozzy Group, LLC is one of the largest trade and industrial groups in Ukraine, based in Kyiv, and one of the leading Ukrainian retailers with more than 700 outlets all around the country.
-In addition to retail, group of companies has business interests in food manufacturing, banking, IT, logistics and restaurants.
+Fozzy Group, LLC is the fifth largest private and the second largest retail company in Ukraine, operating over 830 stores across the country.
+Headquartered in Kyiv, the company was founded in 1997 by Volodymyr Kostelman and is controlled by him with a 51% stake and, in addition to retail, has business interests in agriculture, food manufacturing, banking, IT, internet media, e-commerce, healthcare, logistics and restaurants.

-The company has had operations in Ukraine since 1997, and operates the flagship chain of Silpo supermarkets and Le Silpo premium format delicatessen stores, Fozzy Cash & Carry wholesale hypermarkets, Fora convenience stores, Thrash! grocery stores, FOODpod minimarkets, Sniatynska ptytsia fresh meat shops, Bila Romashka pharmaceutical supermarkets and Bud Zdorovyi drugstores, E-ZOO pet stores, commercial bank Vostok and neobank BVR, sports clubs and medical centers, online marketplaces and web portals, courier services, food factories and restaurants U Khromogo Pola, Staromak, U Golema, La Bodeguita del Medio, Divan.
+The company has operates in Ukraine the flagship chain of Silpo supermarkets and Le Silpo premium format delicatessen stores, Silpo Voyage travel agency, Fora minimarkets, Fora Express convenience stores, Fora To Go corner stores and Favore deli store, Thrash! grocery stores, Fozzy Cash & Carry wholesale hypermarkets, Sniatynska ptytsia fresh meat shops, Bila Romashka pharmaceutical shops and Bud Zdorovyi drugstores, E-ZOO pet stores, FEELtrd coffee shops, commercial bank VST and neobank BVR, dry cleaning Mink, sports clubs Apollo Next and medical centers Doctor Sam, online marketplaces Maudau and Pampik, internet media BZH and Village, courier service LOKO, food factories and restaurants U Khromogo Pola, Staromak, U Golema, La Bodeguita del Medio, Divan.

 Private labels

+As of 2025, Fozzy Group owns 28 own brands and about 3,000 items.
 The flagship private label of Fozzy Group — Premiya is sold in most of the retail chains of the group of companies, and its widest range is presented in the Silpo chain, which was first introduced in December 2006.
 It includes the widest assortment, which increased from 87 product lines in 2006 to 520 product names in 72 categories in 2008, which includes cream cheese, sandwiches and greens in cans, and certified organic sturgeon roe is distributed under its own label Premiya Select.
 The group of companies also owns smaller labels Povna Chasha, Povna Charka, Protex.